palace-audio/mixing-engineer/README.md

 A mixing engineer for Max for Live: ask it anything about your mix and it answers, grounded in signal analysis.
 Drop it on the master track and get specific feedback — frequency balance, dynamics, masking, loudness, the works.

-It's not a replacement for your ears — it's an experienced second opinion, always there on your shoulder.
+It's not a replacement for your ears but rather an experienced second opinion, always there on your shoulder.

 ## Rationale and Philosophy